Rooted in a Canal

 this color was actually color of the year, popular as lipstick too.

 I then feel my attention being drawn to the lips of his sweet young assistant, they have the most beautiful shade of lipstick, a deep coral pink, probably called something like persimmon or caqui de frutas.
-Thank goodness for her lips, they held my attention on something beautiful.
+Thank goodness for her lips; they held my attention on something beautiful.

-Then as he fires up the drill to bore a hole through my tooth, I ask, “any chance I can hold your assistant’s hand?”
-He and she consent and she offers her gentle young hand out to mine.
+Then, as he fires up the drill to bore a hole through my tooth, I ask, “Any chance I can hold your assistant’s hand?”
+He and she consent, and she offers her gentle, young hand out to mine.
 I place my hand in hers and hold on tightly.
-We never met before this moment but the feeling of her unknown hand in mine gives me a connection to something that feels like a surge of warmth and kindness.
+We never met before this moment, but the feeling of her unknown hand in mine gives me a connection to something that feels like a surge of warmth and kindness.

 LETTING GO